7 Signs And Symptoms Of Gonorrhea You Must Know

 Symptoms of gonorrhea are similar in both men and women

-- Gonorrhea is a bacterial infection which spreads through sexually contact
+- Gonorrhea is a bacterial infection which spreads through sexual contact

 - Symptoms of gonorrhea are similar in both sexes